PhiliThunder/sign-up-form/README.md

 # sign-up-form
 Project for practicing form creation and styling.
-Part of TOP Intermediate HTML and CSS Course.
+Part of The Odin Project Intermediate HTML and CSS Course.